adrianhensler/gpt-researcher/feature/email_gpt_researcher/readme.md

 ## Overview

 Email GPT Researcher is an optional extension for the GPT Researcher project that enables users to submit research queries via email and receive comprehensive PDF reports in response.
-The system monitors a designated email inbox for messages with "Detailed_Report" in the subject line, processes the research requests using GPT Researcher, and sends back professionally formatted PDF reports.
+The system monitors a designated email inbox for messages with "detailed_report" (not case sensitive) in the subject line, processes the research requests using GPT Researcher, and sends back professionally formatted PDF reports.

 ## Features